Best Medicare Part D Plans is the one that meets most of your priorities.

 ► Medications – Look at drug plans that include your prescription drugs on their formulary.
 Every company that offers Medicare Part D plan must offer a formulary.
 A Formulary is a list of prescription drugs covered by a drug plan.

 ► Balanced drug expenses throughout the year.
 Look for part D plans with no or low deductible.
-Specially a deductible is the 4-5 tier drugs (name brand and specialty medications).
+Specially a deductible in tier 4-5 drugs (name brand and specialty medications).

 ► Generic Medications at $0 cost.
 If your medications are the generic kind, make sure your pharmacy is in the network and your generic medications are free ($0 cost).